Amazon FBA for beginners

 Seems simple enough doesn’t it!
 Product analysis gets easier the more you do it.
 After a while you’ll get a sense for what kind of products are likely to be high competition and what’s likely to be too complex.
 But in order to help you make these decisions, you’re going to want to use some tools.

-My favorite tool for analyzing competitors is Helium10.
+My favourite tool for analysing competitors is Helium10.
 When starting an Amazon FBA business, this will become your best friend.
-Helium10 has a whole range of different tools but my favorites are Xray and Cerebro.
+Helium10 has a whole range of different tools but my favourites are Xray and Cerebro.

-Xray is Helium10’s Google chrome extension which allows you to analyze product sales just by going on a competitor’s listing and clicking a button.
+Xray is Helium10’s Google chrome extension which allows you to analyse product sales just by going on a competitor’s listing and clicking a button.
 You can even go onto a search page and use Xray.
-It tells you invaluable information such as monthly sales for each product, what the product fees are, and whether a product is FBA or merchant fulfilled.
-They have a huge product database of all the products on Amazon, so the data is really good.
+It tells you invaluable information such as how much money each product is making per month, what the product fees are, and whether a product is FBA or merchant fulfilled.

 Here is what it looks like: